apache/spark/docs/howto/operator/gcp/search_ads.rst

 You can use :ref:`Jinja templating <jinja-templating>` with :template-fields:`airflow.providers.google.marketing_platform.operators.search_ads.GoogleSearchAdsInsertReportOperator` parameters which allows you to dynamically determine values.
+You can provide report definition using `` .json`` file as this operator supports this template extension.
 The result is saved to :ref:`XCom <concepts:xcom>`, which allows it to be used by other operators:

 .. exampleinclude:: ../../../../airflow/providers/google/marketing_platform/example_dags/example_search_ads.py